tonyvince/speedometer/README.md

 ##### 2.Install dependencies

-  Go to root `$ cd speedometer`
-  and install dependecies using bundler `$ bundle install`.
+  Go to root `$ cd speedometer` and install dependecies using bundler `$ bundle install`.

   if you see an error `bundle: command not found` then first install bundler `$ gem install bundler`

 ##### 3.Edit settings

-  Open `config/settings.yml` on your favorite text editor.
+  Open `config/settings.yml` on your favorite text editor to make changes.

-  Edit `email_to` - This is the email you will get email notifications to Edit `email_from` - This is the email address that will appear as the sender of the notofocation.
+  Edit `email_to` - This is the email you will get email notifications.

+  Edit `email_from` - This is the email address that will appear as the sender of the notofocation.

   Edit `min_download_rate` - If speed drops below this value, you will get an email notification

 #### 4.Change language (Optional)

   To send notifications in a custom language, add a proper translation file in `config/locales`.

   Refer `config/locales/en.yml` and `config/locales/de.yml` for formatting.

   Change to your desired locale on line number 6 of `runner.rb`.

   Ex:- if you want to send emails in Chinese, add a translations file `zh.yml` in `config/locales` directory.